Kyler Murray Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 - Against the 49ers last week, Murray went 22-for-31 (71.0%) for 239 yards with one touchdown pass.

+- Over his last three games, Murray has put up 823 passing yards (274.3 yards per game) while going 74-for-97 (76.3% completion percentage) and throwing three touchdowns and one interception.

-- He also has 59 rushing yards on 20 carries with one touchdown, averaging 19.7 yards per game.
+- He has tacked on 59 rushing yards on 20 carries with one touchdown, averaging 19.7 yards per game.

 Murray's Arizona Teammates